-I’m Skeeter…yup, just plain Skeeter, and I’m really excited to be waking up northeast Kansas weekdays from 5:30-10:00 a.m. on Country Legends 106.9!
+I’m Skeeter…yup, just plain Skeeter, and I’m really excited to be along with you for the ride home, weekdays from 3:00-7:00 p.m. on Country Legends 106.9!
 Let me just state for the record, “I LOVE THIS MUSIC!”
 I’ll try to keep this bio brief, but when you’ve been in radio for as long as I have, there’s quite a bit of ground to cover!

 Some of my earliest memories are of my Mom putting me down for a nap when I was around 3 or 4 years old, with the radio playing softly…probably to cover up the noise from my six older brothers in the house!
 Most of the time, our radios were tuned to the most popular radio station in town then, 13/KYNO.
 The seeds of my future career choices were planted in my sub-conscious mind, as I fell asleep to the great Pop music of the early-to mid-1960’s, along with the enthusiastic presentation by the KYNO “Boss Jocks.”
 I knew from a very young age that I wanted to do two things in my life more than anything: 1) be one of those “dee-jays,” playing the hits on the radio, and 2) play drums and sing with a band, and maybe someday another dee-jay would be playing my records on the radio!